Home

 Aurora Arc on Lake McDonald

-The northern lights above Glacier National Park is a quite rare event, but when the skies here get illuminated by a celestial light show, it's absolutely memorable.
+The northern lights above Glacier National Park are quite rare events, but when the skies here get illuminated by a celestial light show, it's truly memorable.
 Anyone who has a chance to relish aurora borealis in Glacier gets instantly enthralled.
 Being an eyewitness to such a display of exceptional beauty isn't something that can be soon forgotten.

-In Glacier National Park, you can observe polar lights at any time of the year.
-However, the longer nights of late fall, winter, and early spring offer the best chances to watch an unbelievable light show.
-The peak times are from around an hour before midnight to around an hour after.
-Cloudless and dark nights are the best.
+In Glacier National Park, you can witness the polar lights year-round, but the longer nights of late fall, winter, and early spring provide optimal viewing opportunities.
+So, the best time to watch Northern Lights here is from November to March.
+The peak times for observing the aurora borealis are typically from about an hour before midnight to an hour after.
+Ideal conditions include cloudless and dark nights.

 Lake McDonald

-Located just a couple of miles from the west entrance to Glacier National Park, Lake McDonald is a glacier-carved lake and a perfect site for viewing the northern lights.
+Located just a couple of miles from the west entrance to Glacier National Park, Lake McDonald is a glacier-carved lake and a perfect site for viewing the Northern Lights.
 Being 10 mi (16 km) long and surrounded by high peaks, this lake is an awe-inspiring spot to watch the Northern Lights and their dancing reflections on the water.
-It is recommended to check out the aurora forecast for the best chance to see the ghostly glow.
+The Lake McDonald Lodge, nestled along the lake shore, was constructed between 1913 and 1914 to resemble a rustic hunting lodge with architecture influenced by Swiss design.
+This charming and welcoming building offers a comfortable stay for overnight guests.

 Bowman and Kintla Lakes